Bhawaiya

 Bhawaiya is a musical form or a popular folk music that originated in Northern Bengal, especially the Rangpur Division in Bangladesh, Cooch Behar district of West Bengal, India, and the undivided Goalpara district of Assam, India.
 It has recurrent themes of the "working class", mahouts, mahishals (buffalo herders), and gariyals (cart drivers).
 Lyrics express pangs of separation and loneliness of their womenfolk, with elongated tones accentuating pain, longing and "deep emotion".
 Bhawaiya is generally believed to have originated in the 16th century under Biswa Singha, and has evolved into stage performances since the 1950s.
 The lyrics of Bhawaiya songs are non-denominational.
-Bhawaiya is really popular during the Bengali occasion of Eid Al Fitr and Eid Al Adha.
+Bhawaiya is really popular during the Islamic occasions of Eid Al Fitr and Eid Al Adha.

 Etymology

 There are various explanations of the meaning of Bhawaiya.
 Low-lying land with shrubs and other vegetables are called bhawa.
 According to some researchers, Bhawaiya is derived from the word Bawaiya, which is subsequently derived from the word bao (breeze).
 The derivative of the word Bhawaiya is Bhav > Bhao + Iya = Bhawaiya; the meaning of this word is emotionally charged.
 According to Abbasuddin Ahmed, this music is like the random and pleasant wind blowing from North Bengal called Bhawaiya.
 According to a survey taken of performers of Bhawaiya (conducted by the Folk Cultural and Tribal Cultural Centre, Government of West Bengal), the name is derived from the word Bhao, which was transformed into Bhav.
 These songs carry a deep emotion of biraha or separation and loneliness.